chibashr/netWORKS/plugins/command_manager/README.md

 ## Features

-- Run pre-defined or custom commands on network devices
+- Run commands on multiple devices in parallel
-- Store and manage command outputs for later reference
+- Save command output for later analysis
+- Organize commands into reusable sets
+- Syntax highlighting for command output
-- Secure credential management for device access
+- Credential management for device access
-- Command templates with variable substitution
 - Export command outputs to files
-- Command sets for different device types and firmware versions
+- Support for running commands on device groups and subnets

 ## Credential Management